 More research is needed to understand if BPC supplements work.

 Is BPC 157 Legal?

-When in doubt, ask whoever drug tests you if the BPC peptide will raise any red flags.
+When in doubt, ask whoever performs the drug test that you're taking BPC peptide in case it raises any red flags.

 Can You Make Your Own BPC 157?

 You cannot save money and make your own BPC 157.
 Here's why.

 The BPC peptide is composed of the following amino acids, arranged in the following sequence:

 - Aspartic acid

 So, could you save money by taking these amino acids and help your body make your own BPC157?
 This will not work for two reasons: